ddm1004/dataCleaningCoursera/CodeBook.md

 The data is then melted into a new table, in whcih the sensor columns are combined into two columns, one for the sensor name and another for the reading.

-The data is then cast back such that for the mean of every sensor reading for each subject and activity is given.

 Finally, the melted data and the sensor mean data is written out to csv files so that the data can be used in either via further R processing or via other processing mechanisms.

+The sensor mean data is also written to a text file.
 ## Variables

 Two key variables exist at teh end of processing, along with several intermediate variables.